 - Medications to treat vomiting.

-The outcome is guarded, and depends on the severity of anemia and how much kidney and/or liver damage has occurred.
+The outcome depends on the severity of anemia and how much kidney or liver failure has occurred.

 Avoiding zinc poisoning in cats: